 Sitelink Extensions : Sitelinks allow you to tell searchers more about your page and provide links to specific pages on your website.

+Sitelink extensions are free to add and you only pay if people click on the sitelinks.
 The cost of a click on a sitelink is the same as your headline in that ad.

 Location Extensions: When you add a location extension to your ad, people can get directions to your place or call you from Google Maps.

 They can also click on the name of the location to see a map of all locations in that area.

 Call Extensions: Call extensions let you add phone numbers to your ads.

 Adding a call extension can significantly increase clickthrough rates, as well as your business’s ad rank in the search results page.

 Remember: If you create call extensions at different levels (account, campaign, or ad group), the most specific will be used.